deeptho/blindscan/README.md

 is skipped to avoid double detections and to save time.

 On stid135, the code also searches for falling or rising edges of transponders but after acquiring the complete spectrum.
 The spectrum is of high resolution and the peak detector is more sophisticated.
 As a result most spectral peaks are found, even very weak or very narrow band ones.
 The code scans all candidate peaks and skips the spectrum part for any found transponder.

 The stid135 algorithm's peak finding is more reliable.
 On the other hand, the actual blindscan is slower for and less reliable for low symbol rates compared to stv091x.
 Also scanning false peaks is especially slow and this makes scanning slower than it could be.
 With the current code, scanning a full satellite (H and V; 10700Ghz-12750Ghz) takes about 6 minites.

 Below is an example for scanning 5.0W with default paramaters.
 ```
 time ./neumo-blindscan -c blindscan  -a0 -U2 --blindscan-method spectral-peaks   -f 512  --spectral-resolution 100
 ```
-The most influential paramters are `spectral-resolution` (100kHz is fine, 50kHz is sometimes better), and `search-range` (default: 10Mhz, higher is sometimes better).  `spectral-resolution` determines the accuracy of the spectrum.
-Candidate peaks may be lost if the value is too high. `search-range` etertmines how for from the candidate peak the blindscan can search for a lock.
-To find high symbolrate transponders (30Ms/s and more), a larger value will find more transponders if the peak-finder does not find the center of the transponder, but rather a value closer to its edges. tbs6909x_5.0wH_100kHz.png
+The most influential parameters are `spectral-resolution` (100kHz is fine, 50kHz is sometimes better), and `search-range` (default: 10Mhz, higher is sometimes better).  `spectral-resolution` determines the accuracy of the spectrum.
+Candidate peaks may be lost if the value is too high. `search-range` determines how far from the candidate peak the blindscan can search for a lock.
+To find high symbolrate transponders (30Ms/s and more), a larger value will find more transponders if the peak-finder does not find the center of the transponder, but rather a value closer to its edges.

 Here is the example:
 ![example 100kHz resolution fft scan 5.0W Horizontal](doc/images/tbs6909x_5.0wH_100kHz.png)

 The green pluses indicate the found tranponders.
 The orange ones are the candidate peaks.
 Several narrow band transponders are found properly (11456H, 2400 kS/s and 11480H, 3124KS/s), but three transponders with very low symbolrate are missed (11458H, 542 kS/s and 11465H, 668kHz).
 11465H, 668kHz can be found somtimes with a spectral resolution setting o5 50kHz and can be tuned to reliably.
 The other one does not tune, even on stv091x on linux, even though it can be done on windows.
 So the drivers need some more improvememt.